-The Director of Special Education (the District 504 Coordinator) or designee will promptly attempt to resolve the matter among the affected parties by meeting informally with the parent or guardian within 10 days of the filing of the complaint.
+The Assistant Superintendent, K-12 Teaching and Learning (the District Section 504 Coordinator) or designee will promptly attempt to resolve the matter among the affected parties by meeting informally with the parent or guardian within 10 days of the filing of the complaint.
 A request for a Section 504 hearing must be filed within 60 calendar days of the date on which the action being appealed occurred.
-The request shall be made in writing to the District 504 Coordinator, Director of Special Education and shall include:
+The request shall be made in writing to the District 504 Coordinator, Assistant Superintendent, K-12 Teaching and Learning and shall include: